Skip to game

 La Belle Lucie

-52 cards dealt into 18 fans of 3 (plus 1 of 1).
-Same-suit descending stacking, top card only.
-2 shuffled redeals allowed.
-On the final deal, the Merci rule lets you draw one buried card.
-An elegant classic.
+52 cards in 18 fans of 3 + 1 of 1.
+Same-suit descending, top card only.
+2 shuffled redeals, plus the Merci rule to draw one buried card on the final.

 Win rate: ~15–20% · 1 deck · 18 fans · Same suit descending